homermultitext/hmt-digital/README.md

 # hmtdigital: digital services of the Homer Multitext project

-This gradle project manages customizations adapting the generic `citeservlet` to the Homer Multitext project.
+This git repository is for customizations of the generic `citeservlet` to provide digital services for the Homer Multitext project.

 ## Prerequisites ##